-Sometimes it is convenient to write let definitions on a single line, even when using the #light syntax option.
+Sometimes it's convenient to write let definitions on a single line.
 You can do this by separating the expression that follows a definition from the definition itself using in.
 For example:

 '''

 let powerOfFour n =

 let nSquared = n n in nSquared nSquared

 '''